parthkumar-patel/Art-Gallery/README.md

 ## Features

-- **User Authentication**: Users can create accounts, log in, and securely manage their uploaded artworks.

 - **Artwork Upload**: Users can easily upload their artwork, including images, titles, artist names, and publication years.

 - **Community Interaction**: Art Wave fosters a sense of community by allowing users to view, appreciate, and engage with each other's artworks.